2008 Lincoln Navigator

-The Navigator L 4×2 ($48,775) and Navigator L 4×4 ($51,655) are 14.7 inches longer than the standard models.
+The Navigator L 4×2 ($50,755) and Navigator L 4×4 ($53,655) are 14.7 inches longer than the standard models.
 Passenger accommodations are essentially the same, but the Navigator L provides an additional 25 cubic feet of cargo volume behind the third seat, and has power-deploying running boards and a rear cargo management system.

-The ends of this sport-utility were clearly designed in Lincoln's new, retro-style brand theme.
+The front and rear were clearly designed in Lincoln's retro-style brand theme.
 The eye is immediately drawn to the big, intricate grille in front.
 Its horizontal and vertical lines are supposed to inspire thoughts of Lincoln's Star logo, and the high-intensity beam headlights on either side add a jeweled, classy look.
 A second, thinner grille below the bumper replicates the bigger one above, flanked in this case by the fog lights.